Fire Watch Guard Services in Miami, FL

 OSHA 29 CFR 1910.252 and 29 CFR 1926.352

 OSHA’s general industry and construction hot work standards parallel NFPA 51B and apply federally regardless of state code adoption.
-Failure to provide a designated fire watch during hot work is one of the most cited fire-related OSHA violations every year, and it shows up routinely in Miami citations.
+Failure to provide a designated fire watch during hot work is one of the most cited fire-related OSHA violations every year, and it shows up routinely in Miami-Dade County citations.

 Florida-specific overlay

-City of Miami Fire-Rescue Department, Fire Prevention Bureau enforces these standards under the Florida Fire Prevention Code (based on NFPA 1 and NFPA 101 Life Safety Code) as enforced by the City of Miami with local amendments with City of Miami amendments.
-Local amendments add documentation expectations our Fire Watch Company in Miami builds around as part of every engagement.
+City of Miami Fire-Rescue enforces these standards under the Florida Fire Prevention Code (NFPA 1 and NFPA 101) as adopted statewide under Chapter 633.
+Local requirements add documentation expectations our Fire Watch Company in Miami builds around as part of every engagement.

 Comprehensive Fire Watch Services in Miami, FL